dubovsky14/PlateSolver/README.md

 The focal length should approximately match effective focal length of the photos that you would like to plate solve.
 Deviation up to 50% is usually fine, but larger deviations can lead to failures in the plate-solving.
 The extension of the hash file must be ```.kdtree```.
+At the end, the script prints out what was the fraction of the night sky with at least 4 stars.
+This is the fraction of night sky that you will be able to plate-solve.
+If the fraction is low, please rerun ```python/get_catalogue.py``` scritp for a higher magnitude to get more stars.

 How to plate-solve your photo using terminal: